 Meaning and History

-The hosting logo is now well recognizable, although, in its debut version, it was only a word mark and did not contain graphic symbols.
-But the color palette has remained subdued since the appearance of the emblem.
-The developers believed that in this way, it attracts attention and does not distract to extraneous details.
-In general, over the years of its existence, the web service has had two versions of the logo.
+The hosting logo is now well recognized, although in its debut version, it was only a wordmark and did not include any graphic elements.
+But the color palette has remained subdued since the emblem’s appearance.
+The developers believed that this would attract attention and avoid distraction from extraneous details.
+In general, over the years, the web service has had two versions of the logo.

 What is GitHub?

-It is a software developer and hosting web service that provides users worldwide with a platform for collaborating on IT projects.
+It is a software development and web hosting service that provides users worldwide with a platform for collaborating on IT projects.
 It appeared in the United States in 2008 and is headquartered in San Francisco.

 2008 – 2013

 Since IT services were a new business direction, its owners wanted to convey the essence to potential customers.
 Therefore, the first option is based on a verbal image.
-It included the name of the company and the slogan “Social coding.”
+It included the company name and the slogan “Social coding.”
 The font is bold, Sans Serif.
-Letters are lowercase, simple, rounded.
-But the motto, on the contrary, is written in capitals, but in a smaller size, in the Github font.
-It maintains contrast while adding visual interest to the compositional structure of the brand name.
+Letters are lowercase, simple, and rounded.
+But the motto, on the contrary, is written in capitals, but in a smaller size, in the GitHub font.
+It maintains contrast while adding visual interest to the brand name’s compositional structure.

 2013 – today

 In 2013, the designers updated the letters in the emblem to tie the name to its origins.
-To do this, they increased the “G” and “H,” making them capital letters.
-The corrected version has become more concise since there is only one word left in the verbal part.
-The slogan was removed for irrelevance because the IT service gained popularity, so users were already aware of its services.
+To do this, they made the letters “G” and “H” uppercase.
+The corrected version is more concise, with only one word remaining in the verbal part.
+The slogan was removed as irrelevant because the IT service had gained popularity, so users were already aware of its services.
 Consequently, the developers got rid of information “garbage.”

 Picture!!!!!!!!

-Another innovation is the white silhouette of a cat on a black background.
-True, it was an octopus with a cat’s head at the very beginning, and only over time, it acquired its usual appearance.
+Another innovation is the white cat silhouette against a black background.
+True, it was an octopus with a cat’s head at the very beginning, and only over time did it acquire its usual appearance.
 Simon Oxley created the logo.
-After the logo was renamed from Octopuss to Octocat, the company registered it and made it part of the branding.
-This is how the outline of a cat was created, sitting inside a circle, under which it is written GitHub.
+After the logo was renamed from Octopuss to Octocat, the company registered it and incorporated it into the branding.
+This is how the outline of a cat was created, sitting inside a circle, with “GitHub” written under it.

 Font and Colors

 The mascot, unofficially renamed Octocat, took the leading position in the brand’s symbolism.
-As a result, it turned out that its modification became the basic transformation of the logo because, at first, there was an octopus with a cat’s head on the round badge.
-He, as before, remained in the negative – black and white.
-Below the developers have posted the word “GitHub,” made in a corrected version – with large “G” and “H,” while all other letters are in lower case.
+As a result, its modification became the logo’s basic transformation because, at first, it featured an octopus with a cat’s head on the round badge.
+He, as before, remained in the negative, black-and-white.
+Below, the developers have posted the word “GitHub,” in a corrected version with a large “G” and “H,” while all other letters are in lowercase.
 Such a structure gives a reliable idea of the service and its services without violating either the graphicality or the concept.
 That is, everything new is well forgotten old.

-The emblem text is written in a typeface from the Sans Serif family – smooth, simple, grotesque (sans serif).
-The word consists of combined letters – uppercase (“G”, “H”) and lowercase (“i”, “t”, “u”, “b”).
+The emblem text is written in a typeface from the Sans Serif family, smooth, simple, and grotesque (sans serif).
+The word consists of combined letters, uppercase (“G”, “H”) and lowercase (“i”, “t”, “u”, “b”).
 They are mostly aligned in height, except “u,” which is the lowest.

-The logo color scheme has always been monochrome and represents the classic black and white combination.
-Such a palette creates the effect of a “negative” image – like on photographic film.
+The logo’s color scheme has always been monochrome, featuring the classic black-and-white combination.
+Such a palette creates the effect of a “negative” image, like on photographic film.

 What is the GitHub logo?